CrossRef/cayenne/README.md

 - :update-journals - Collect journal records and update with metadata coverage stats (once a day).
 - :graph - Enables a connection to the graph database backend, datomic.
 - :graph-api - Must be specified along with :api and :graph.
 Enables the graph API.
 Requires datomic leiningen profile.
+- :feed-api - Must be specified along with :api.
+Enables the feed API for real-time metadata ingest.

 ## Run as a Daemon